sfu-bigdata/bd-glossary/Glossary.md

 ### VISUALIZATION

 Visual representation of data including plots, charts, maps and infographics to support people with tasks such as sensemaking, effective communication of information, and improved pattern detection.
-For example, flight operation using a radar screen that displays sensor data in real-time. [^11],[^12]  [#data-analysis](#data-analysis)
+For example, flight operations using a radar screen that displays sensor data in real-time. [^11],[^12]  [#data-analysis](#data-analysis)

 ### VISUALIZATION DASHBOARD